-This brochure describes the benefits of Humana Health Plan, Inc. under our contract (CS 1570) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-Customer Service may be reached at 800-4HUMANA or 800-448-6262or through our website: http://feds.humana.com.
-The address for Humana Health Plan, Inc. administrative offices is:
+This brochure describes the benefits of Humana Health Benefit Plan of Louisiana, Inc. under our contract (CS2940) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Customer Service may be reached at 800-4HUMANA or 800-448-6262 or through our website: http://feds.humana.com.
+The address for Humana Health Benefit Plan of Louisiana, Inc. administrative office is: